 4. Select the correct media size

 When setting paper size, there are two settings for 8 ½ x 11 paper, LEF and SEF.
 Be sure the select the correct feed setting based on how you have the paper loaded in the tray.
-If the feed type is not set correctly, the machine will jam.
+In short, if you set the feed type incorrectly, the machine will jam.

 5. Click OK